mothmane/fizz-buzz-kata/README.md

 ```
 _tests results : green_

-##### refractoring 2 :
+##### iteration 2

-Our code now is better, but it still lacks an important property wish is extensibility.
+Our code is better, but it still lacks an important property wish is extensibility.

 Whenever the FizzBuzz requirement changes, we will need to edit and recompile the FizzBuzz class code,

-if this class was sealed in a module or a jar, there will be no way to add or change behavior
+if this class was sealed in a jar, there will be no way to add or change behavior
-without creating a new implementation via inheritance.
+unless we create a new implementation.

 This class is closed to extension.

-In the next refactoring steps we will try to reverse this tendency and make it open to extension, closed to modification.
+In the next refactoring steps we will try to reverse this tendency and make it open to extension.

 ```java